 Anu graduated in business management before qualifying as a solicitor in 1991.
 After practising law in a corporate context for a number of years, she specialised in employment and immigration law, and in September 1999, set up her own solicitor's firm.
 She works with human rights organisations, minority community groups, businesses and individuals such as asylum seekers.
-Anu has been a member of Akademi's board since 1996 and is its Treasurer.
+Anu has been a member of Akademi's board since 1996.

 Richard works at the British Museum where he is a curator for the South and Southeast Asia collections in the Department of Asia.
 He has curated many exhibitions there over the last 20 years, most recently on the paintings of Rabindranath Tagore, and on the narratives of Bengal.
 He is the author of Hindu Art (1992) and Bengali Myths (2006) amongst other publications and currently works on a research project in Arunachal Pradesh.